Enhancing Generative Auto-bidding with Offline Reward Evaluation and Policy Search: Method

 \textbf{Our basic idea} is to optimize $\theta$ within a domain where the gap between the planner's score $L(\theta)$ and its true performance $J(\theta)\triangleq\mathbb{E}_{\tau\sim p_\theta(\tau | y^*)}[y(\tau)]$ is bounded by a small certifiable upper bound.
 This ensures the score maximization occurs only in regions where the evaluator is reliable.

 In the following, we investigate this gap.
-Specifically, we find that the trajectory quality $y(\tau)$ is a Lipschitz continuous function as stated in Theorem \ref{thm:lipschitz_continuous}, and the proof is given in Appendix \ref{app:proof_thm1}. \begin{theorem}[Lipschitz Continuous of $y(\tau)$.]
-The trajectory quality $y(\tau)$ is $\sqrt{T}R_m$-Lipschitz continuous with respect to the Frobenius norm. \end{theorem} Based on this property, we incorporate a $\sqrt{T}R_m$-Lipschitz continuity constraint into the evaluator's design (as described in Section \ref{sec:evaluator_design}), and denote the Lipschitz constant of the resulting evaluator as $k\sqrt{T}R_m$, where $k\ge0$ reflects the violation degree.
-A tighter satisfaction of the Lipschitz constraint by the evaluator results in $k$ closer to $1$.
+Specifically, we find that the trajectory quality $y(\tau)$ is Lipschitz continuous as stated in Theorem \ref{thm:lipschitz_continuous}.
+The proof is given in Appendix \ref{app:proof_thm1}. \begin{theorem}[Lipschitz Continuous of $y(\tau)$.]
+The trajectory quality $y(\tau)$ is $\sqrt{T}R_m$-Lipschitz continuous with respect to the Frobenius norm. \end{theorem} {Motivated by Theorem \ref{thm:lipschitz_continuous}, we enforce a $\sqrt{T}R_m$-Lipschitz regularity on the evaluator's training to inherit the Lipschitz continuity of the true trajectory quality $y(\tau)$} (as described in Section \ref{sec:evaluator_design}).
+As the trained evaluator's Lipschitz constant may not equal $\sqrt{T}R_m$ exactly, we denote it as $k\sqrt{T}R_m$, where $k\ge 0$ quantifies the degree of violation.
+Note that a tighter adherence of the evaluator to the Lipschitz constraint yields a value of $k$ closer to 1.